HelpBot Assistant

-Getting Started with React Speed Dial Control
+Getting Started with React Speed Dial component

-8 May 20254 minutes to read
+10 Feb 20265 minutes to read

-To easily set up a React application, use create-vite-app, which provides a faster development environment, smaller bundle sizes, and optimized builds compared to traditional tools like create-react-app.
+Easily set up a React application using create-vite-app, which provides a faster development environment, smaller bundle sizes, and optimized builds compared to traditional tools like create-react-app.
 For detailed steps, refer to the Vite installation instructions.
 Vite sets up your environment using JavaScript and optimizes your application for production.

 Note: To create a React application using create-react-app, refer to this documentation for more details.